openpracticelibrary/openpracticelibrary/content/practice/split-testing-multivari-testing.md

 ---
 ## What is it?

-Multivari aka Multivariate, aka Multi-variable testing - is a product testing approach, which allows you to test faster the performance of multiple different factors.
+Multivari, aka Multivariate or Multi-variable testing, is a product testing approach, which allow teams to understand influence of multiple different factors on the product performance.

 If you have many factors (potentially) influencing the performance of a product, an A/B testing approach will take enormous amount of tests and time, because you can only test the difference of the product performance with two different values of a particular factor (A and B) at a time.
-An A/B test will also not tell you of potential reinforcement between factors too.
+An A/B test will also not tell you of potential reinforcement between factors.

 This is where Multivari testing comes in.
-Unlike A/B testing, Multivari testing allows you to design product versions which differ from each other on multiple different factors.
+Unlike A/B testing, Multivari testing will allow you to design product versions which differ from each other on multiple different factors.
 As in A/B testing all of the different product versions will be available in production and customers will be randomly redirected to different versions.
-The results from the customer interactions with the different versions will be collected.
+The results from the customer interactions with the different versions will be collected as raw data.

-You can then understand the impact of each factor as well as the interplay of those factors using a statistical analysis of variance (ANOVA or MANOVA).
+You can then understand the impact of each factor as well as the interplay of those factors using a statistical analysis of variance (ANOVA or MANOVA) over the collected data.

 It is important to note that multivari testing requires more transactions/interactions with the product in order to achieve a statistically significant amount of data.
 If the data is insufficient the results will not be representative of the whole population, i.e. not meaningful.

 Several variations of Multivari Testing to consider:

-* Full factorial testing - testing of all possible combinations of the factors
+* **Full factorial testing **- testing of all possible combinations of the factors
-* Fractional factorial testing - only partial combination of the factors is tested
+* **Fractional factorial testing **- only partial combination of the factors is tested
-* Taguchi testing - a partial combination defined with use of heuristics or other methods
+* **Taguchi testing** - a partial combination defined with use of heuristics or other methods

 ## Why use it?